pmeaney/server020325-debianNpm/README.md

 ## Deployment

-## ❗❗❗ See `npm020325/README.md` for more info on Nginx Proxy Manager setup
+See [NPM Project Readme](./npm020325/README.md) for more info on Nginx Proxy Manager setup

 ### Updating NPM Configuration